 Summer Pre-College Student Exhibition

-The end of program student art exhibition and reception will be held on Friday, August 1st, 5 pm to 7 pm at 209 East 23 Street, between Third and Second Avenues.
+The end of program student art exhibition and reception will be held on Friday, August 1st, 5 pm to 7 pm at 209 East 23 Street and also at the SVA Theater, located at 333 West 23rd Street.
 All family and friends are welcome to attend.

 - Student ID Cards